-A sub-ohm coil is any atomiser coil with a resistance under 1 ohms (so 0.9ohms and below).
+A sub-ohm coil is any atomiser coil with a resistance under 1 ohm (so 0.9ohms and below).
 Sub-ohm coils should be used with caution by experienced vapers who understand battery safety.

-A tank is the vessel that holds the e-liquid.
+A tank is a vessel that holds the e-liquid.
 Tanks can come in many different sizes all holding different juice capacities making it easy to choose one that is right for you.

-Throat hit is the sensation at the back of your throat when you take a “draw” on your e-cig.
-Nicotine strength will play a big part in the amount of throat hit you will get and also e-liquids that are higher in PG content are known to give a stronger throat hit than VG based e-liquids.
+A throat hit is a sensation at the back of your throat when you take a “draw” on your e-cig.
+The nicotine strength will play a big part in the amount of throat hit you will get and also e-liquids that are higher in PG content are known to give a stronger throat hit than VG-based e-liquids.